crispab/signup/SettingUpHeroku.md

 General
 ------

 SignUp runs on Heroku.
-Actually the service can run in any environment that supports the Play Framework and Postgres, but since Heroku was used from start it's a lot easier to deploy in this environment.
+Actually the service can run in any environment that supports Scala and Postgres, but since Heroku was used from start it's a lot easier to deploy in this environment.